Improvement of a neural network convection scheme by including triggering and evaluation in present and future climates: An ML-parameterization with triggering mechanism

-We compute the root mean squared error (RMSE) for the entire validation dataset for the NN-t0.5.
-Fig. \ref{FigRMSE1NN2NN} shows the RMSE verical profiles for the new and previous parameterizations.
-At all levels (except near the surface) the performance of the NN-t0.5 parameterization is better than the NN-nt parameterization, showing the benefits of the new sampling strategy to build the learning sample and the data-driven triggering mechanism.
+At all levels except near the surface, the RMSE of the NN-t0.5 parameterization is lower than that of the NN-B25 parameterization, showing the benefits of the new sampling strategy for constructing the learning sample and the use of the data-driven triggering mechanism.

-Fig. \ref{FigZonal1NN2NN} shows a visual and spatial representation of NN outputs : the difference between the zonal mean of NN and true tendencies.
-We compare the zonal mean of the NN-nt parameterization (Fig \ref{FigZonal1NN2NN} a) and b)) with the NN-t0.5 parameterization (Fig \ref{FigZonal1NN2NN} c) and d)).
-Even though the biases are low in both configuration, the main difference lies in the fact that the anomalies at high latitudes (more than 60°) disappear with the new NN architecture.
-With NN-nt, the detrainement was too strong in the mid-troposphere including at high latitudes.

-One can notice that the RMSE computed on the zonal means is larger with the new parameterization.
-We will see that it does not impact online performances.
-Moreover this little decline with the scores can not be seen with RMSE computed columns by columns (Fig. \ref{FigRMSE1NN2NN}).

-The data-driven parameterization has a low sensitivity to the triggering threshold value $\alpha$.
-Only the extreme values of $\alpha$ (0 or 1) brought significant changes (Fig. S1).
-The NN-nt parameterization was also tested with the triggering mechanism with the MLP Predictor trained with the B25-like dataset and the MLP classifier trained with the new (balanced) dataset described in the last section.
-The NN-t$\alpha$ parameterization yields better results across all thresholds.
-It is clear that the NN-t$\alpha$ parameterization yields the highest score when $\alpha$ = 0.0, meaning all columns are considered active.
-This setup enables us to isolate the effect of changes in the dataset.
-Despite the improved scores, we do not adopt this configuration because it effectively removes the triggering system, which contradicts our objective of testing this technique.
+The RMSE has low sensitivity to the triggering threshold $\alpha$.
+Only extreme values of $\alpha$ (0 or 1) result in significant changes in the score (Fig \ref{FigROC} and Fig. S2).
+The NN-t$\alpha$ parameterization yields better results than B25 across all thresholds in terms of global RMSE.
+The NN-t$\alpha$ parameterization yields the lowest RMSE when $\alpha$ = 0.0: no convective events are missed, which may play a role in the better \textit{offline} results obtained with $\alpha=0.0$.
+This setup enables us to isolate the effect of changes in the training dataset.

-We found that zonal means of tendencies were more sensitive to the threshold than the RMSE computed columns by columns.
-For example Fig. S2 shows the zonal mean for the NN-t0.7 parameterization.
+The raw zonal mean values are shown in Fig. S1: they show that both NN-B25 and NN-t0.5 are reproducing well the zonal means of the tendencies of the Tiedke-Bechtold scheme.
+Fig. \ref{FigZonal1NN2NN} shows the zonal mean differences between the NN and true tendencies.
+The displayed RMSE values are computed on the zonal means:

+where $N' = N_{lev}\sum_{i=1}^{N_{lat}}\cos{(\text{lat}_i)}$. $N_{lev}$ is the number of vertical levels, $\overline{y}$ (resp. $\overline{y^{(NN)}}$) denotes the zonal mean of $y$ (resp. $y^{(NN)}$).
+We compare the zonal mean of the NN-B25 parameterization (Fig. \ref{FigZonal1NN2NN} a) and b)) with the NN-t0.5 parameterization (Fig. \ref{FigZonal1NN2NN} c) and d)).
+The NN-t0.5 parameterization has a higher RMSE value on zonal means than NN-B25.
+Indeed, the tendencies computed by NN-t0.5 are likely stronger because the training dataset $\mathcal{D}_{balanced}$ contains a proportionally larger number of columns exhibiting deep convection, leading to stronger predicted tendencies than those obtained with NN-B25.
+However, the anomalies at high latitudes (above 60°) disappear with the new NN architecture.